 Strictly philosophical and theoretical approaches to these kinds of questions leave me generally underwhelmed.
 They seem to grope around with too little evidence and too many preconceived ideas about gender, power, monotheism, and “polytheism.”
 There is of course no clean way past those presuppositions, about which Keel and Uehlinger themselves are upfront.
 But they arrange their material historically in such a way as to make possible multiple and even contradictory conclusions.

-God, Goddesses, and Images of God in Ancient Israel a theological historical sketchbook.
+God, Goddesses, and Images of God in Ancient Israel is a theological historical sketchbook.
 They start us in the Middle Bronze Age and work through the Late Bronze Age, into and through the early and late Iron Age (i.e. from 1800 BCE through 405 BCE or so).
 It is a visual march through the history of ancient Near Eastern empire and its eventual impact on Israelite religion and late biblical monotheism.

-We are shown the relatively easy interaction between the sexes in Middle Bronze Age (ca. 1800-1550 BCE) religious iconography give way to much harder, aggressive, and militarized figures in the Late Bronze Age (ca. 1550-1250 BCE) under Egyptian imperial and colonial influence which dominated what will become the Land of Israel in this period, particularly along the coast and the south of the country.
-To turn this into a polemical-apologetic point one should note that naked, anthropomorphic goddesses make their retreat long before the advent of biblical monotheists.
+We are shown the relatively easy interaction between the sexes in Middle Bronze Age (ca. 1800-1550 BCE) religious iconography giving way to much harder, aggressive, and militarized figures in the Late Bronze Age (ca. 1550-1250 BCE) under Egyptian imperial and colonial influence which dominated what will become the Land of Israel in this period, particularly along the coast and the south of the country.
+Naked, anthropomorphic goddesses make their retreat long before the advent of biblical monotheists.
 In Iron Age II (ca 1000-925 BCE), anthropomorphic images are already rare.
 Instead of anthropomorphic figures, the gods and (Ashera) goddess are represented by emblems and other symbols such as stylized trees and the like.
 In Iron Age IIB (925-720/700 BCE), the evidence points to the formation of regional nation states (namely the unified monarchy and the southern and northern kingdoms of Judah and Israel).
 Derived from Egyptian sources, the visual evidence shows the dominance of solar elements (wing creatures like falcon headed figures, scarabs, uraei, griffins, cherubs, and solar disks) in the iconographical materials.
 (Readers of the Bible will notice the vision of the prophet in Isaiah 6, and the figure of YHVH as sun god).
 In Iron Age IIC (720/700-587 BCE) makes a sudden shift.
 Now under Assyrian domination and influence, we now see anthropomorphic figures set under astral configurations and constellations.
 It’s in this period that Keel and Uehlinger present the re-emergence of Ashera in anthropomorphic shape, as well as the popular dissemination of terra-cotta figurines.
 (Mention is made here of “The Queen of Heaven,” mentioned in Jeremiah 7 and 44, as a related astral figure).
 Iron Age III (ca 587-405 BCE) is presented by Keel and Uehlinger as something of a sad denouement as the image of god, gods, and goddesses now disappear from off the Israelite scene.
 The returnees from the Babylonian exile are said to represent a more and most rigorous form of monotheistic “exclusivity.”

 Important to note is how Keel and Uehlinger already demarcate the limits to their own work.
 To draw a more firm set of conclusions would require us to draw from a larger corpus of images than they themselves provide here.
 We would also need to track more clearly the various levels of religious identity (family, regional, national, international) as well as track the osmosis between official religion and personal piety, assuming that those aspects are permeable, not fixed.
 Also of note is the mention that there is no found iconography of YHVH, either in Judah or Israel.
 But, and this is important, Keel and Uehlinger go on to note that ancient Israelites indeed pictured their national god anthropomorphically and would have done so in relation to the kind of pictorial representations common to this or that period in Israelite history.
 What this does is to give YHVH what the authors call a more “colorful” visage, rooted in the pictorial worlds of the Middle Bronze to Iron Age ancient Near East (pp.405-407).